Table of Contents

 Signs and Symptoms of Duramorph Withdrawal

-Duramorph withdrawal symptoms often mimic those of a severe flu, but they are accompanied by intense physical and emotional discomfort.
-These symptoms can be divided into two stages: early and late withdrawal.
+Duramorph withdrawal symptoms often resemble severe flu accompanied by intense physical and emotional discomfort.
+Symptoms can be divided into early and late withdrawal stages.

 Early withdrawal symptoms typically occur within the first 8 to 24 hours after the last dose and may include: